petushka1/petushka1/README.md

-## 😄 I'm Nadia from Ukraine, a software developer and a student at [Microverse](https://www.microverse.org/)
+## I'm Nadia from Ukraine a software developer and a student at [Microverse](https://www.microverse.org/)
-### 🟢 Open to work
+### 🟢 Open to work.
 [reach out to me](mailto:chigiwowwow@gmail.com)

-## About myself
+## :zap: About myself
-### :zap: I'm an ideas generator passionate about technologies, blockchain, art, and fashion.
+### I'm an ideas generator passionate about technologies, blockchain, art, and fashion.
 ### Hard Skills:
 - JavaScript
 - CSS/HTML